Skip to Main Content

 • Fills gaps

-• It forms a sturdy concrete base
+• Forms a sturdy concrete base

 Cons